 Tesla says every model of Cybertruck will be fitted with its standard Autopilot system.
 An advanced driver assistance system, Autopilot automates the accelerator, braking and steering when on the highway and other roads with clear lane markings.

-As with other Tesla vehicles, buyers of the Cybertruck can spend an extra $10,000 on the ‘Full Self-Driving’ upgrade, which Tesla says will eventually be capable of fully autonomous driving.
+As with other Tesla vehicles, buyers of the Cybertruck can spend an extra $15,000 on the ‘Full Self-Driving’ upgrade, which Tesla says will eventually be capable of fully autonomous driving.
+Enhanced Autopilot is also available for $6,000 right now, which currently offers everything except the promise of future autonomy and access to the FSD beta.

 However, this is yet to become reality and Tesla doesn’t say exactly when such a system will be available, or when it will be legal to use in every country its vehicles are sold in.
 As with Rivian, Tesla’s Autopilot system is improved via over-the-air software updates.